yaleksandr89/mvc-v1/docs/langs/README_en.md

 1. Add the configuration to your server.
 You can use the file from `docs/conf/` as a basis.
 2. Run `composer i`
 3. Rename `.env.example` to `.env` and fill in the `# DB info` section
-4. Create a database and import the contents of the file `db-dump-with-articles.sql`, which is located in `docs/mysql-dump/`.
+4. Create a database and import the contents of the file `db_dump.sql` (example command for import: `sudo -iu postgres psql -U postgres mvc_v1 < /www/mvc-v1.col/docs/db_dump.sql`), which is located in the `docs/` folder.

 > Changes made in 2024 are minimal.
 I intentionally kept the core structure of the original, I did not add container functionality, DI, etc. Since this is one of my first works, I decided to keep it almost in its original form 😇